 Wage garnishments by the State of New Jersey are not permitted when you are in a Chapter 13 Bankruptcy.
 All creditors, even the State, must abide by the Bankruptcy Court rules.
 The State of New Jersey must stop wage garnishments for child support when you file a Chapter 13 bankruptcy.

-The State Courts do not have the right to argue to issue wage garnishments when you file a Chapter 13 Bankruptcy.
+The NJ State Courts do not have the right to issue wage garnishments when you file a Chapter 13 Bankruptcy.
 Bankruptcy Court rules are binding.

 Here is an example of one case related to Child Support in a Chapter 13 Bankruptcy